 SMTP Port (usually 587 when using TLS)

-Please note that firewall constraints may prevent this setup from working and you may need to ask your network administrator to allow the following source IP addresses to relay mail via your SMTP host:
+Please note that firewall constraints may prevent this setup from working and you may need to ask your network administrator to allow the following source IP address ranges to relay mail via your SMTP host:

 Please do NOT just open up access to your SMTP server to anyone; there’s a high chance that your server may be used to send or relay spam if you do.